 - Ultra-low rates for electric vehicles, with 0g/km CO2 emissions, and plug-in hybrids with an electric range of 130 miles or more

 Although the P11d value doesn’t include the Plug-in Car Grant, these reforms usually mean company car tax for an electric car will be significantly cheaper than a petrol, diesel or even a hybrid model.
-Rates will also be frozen at 2022/23 levels until April 2025 , preserving electric vehicle incentives for the length of a typical lease or finance arrangement.
+Rates are frozen at 2022/23 levels until April 2025 , preserving electric vehicle incentives for the length of a typical lease or finance arrangement.

 Some examples of monthly payments are given below: